 The CPSS expects that physicians will:

-- Ensure patient care and safety assume the highest priority in the clinical setting.
+- a.
+Ensure patient care and safety assume the highest priority in the clinical setting.
 The duty of physicians to advocate for patients does not excuse or justify unacceptable behavior; it must be done constructively.

-- Provide the medical follow-up required by a patient’s condition after undertaking an examination, investigation or treatment of a patient unless the physician has ensured that another physician, another professional or another authorized person has agreed to do so.
+- b.
+Provide the medical follow-up required by a patient’s condition after undertaking an examination, investigation or treatment of a patient unless the physician has ensured that another physician, another professional or another authorized person has agreed to do so.

 In this document the College adopts the definition of “chronic disease” from World Health Organization “diseases of long duration and generally slow progression.”